TareqNewazShahriar/signalr-state-retainer/README.md

 }
 ```

-* onDataRender: After getting the list from server or restoring the state or after getting a new notification, this event will be executed.
+* **onDataRender**: After getting the list from server or restoring the state or after getting a new notification, this event will be executed.
 ```js
 onDataRender: function()
 {